jaz303/appy-bird/README.md

 # appy-bird

 `appy-bird` is a simple HTTP API server built for those situations where you need to throw up a quick system to handle dynamic requests, return HTML/JSON, and perhaps serve a bunch of static files.
-There's no templating engines or complicated middleware in sight.
+There's no templating engines or complicated middleware anywhere in sight - just a lightweight router and some sensible conventions for handling responses.

 ## Features